-This Post-Baccalaureate Teacher Certification Program in English as a Second Language is designed for college graduates seeking initial teacher certification.
-The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
-It is designed for part-time students who are able to take one or two late afternoon/evening courses per semester.
+This Post-Baccalaureate Teacher Certification Program in English as a Second Language/ESL (K-12) is designed for college graduates seeking initial teacher certification in the subject area of English as a Second Language.
+The streamlined, rigorous, and sequential program of professional teacher preparation studies combines theory, research, field experience, and practice.
+It is designed for part-time students who take one or two late afternoon/evening courses per semester.
 The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

-This Post-Baccalaureate Teacher Certification Program in English as a Second Language is a 24 credit graduate program requiring five courses to be taken in late afternoons/evenings followed by a semester of full-time student teaching.
+This Post-Baccalaureate Teacher Certification Program in English as a Second Language is a 24-credit graduate program requiring five teacher preparation courses to be taken in late afternoons/evenings followed by a semester of full-time student teaching.

 Kathleen Pierce, Ph.D.